bytemyke/Pixel-Art-Creator---web3-Farcast-mini-app/README.md

 # Pixel Art Creator — web3 Farcaster Mini‑App

-A lightweight mini‑app built with **Vite** and the **@farcaster/create-mini-app** framework, enabling users to craft pixel art on the web and share via the Farcaster ecosystem.
+A lightweight mini‑app built with **React, Typescript, and Vite** and the **@farcaster/create-mini-app** framework, enabling users to craft pixel art on the web and share via the Farcaster ecosystem.

 ##  Features